dell/csm/README.md

 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/).

 ## Note:
-Please be advised the Dell CSM Operator will undergo planned maintenance on Thursday, 4/18/2024 from 2:00 pm to 11:00 pm (UTC) (approximately 9 hours).
+Please be advised the Dell CSM Operator will undergo planned maintenance on Thursday, 4/18/2024 from 2:00 pm to 04:00 am (UTC) (approximately 14 hours).
 During this period, the following Dell CSM Operator versions will be unavailable for new installations and upgrades:
 - 1.3.0
 - 1.4.0
 - 1.4.2